Oftentimes, when people hear the word marketing, they don’t realize there’s a lot more under the surface that goes into “marketing” a business.

 An emotion that someone has about your business.

-It is how your brand information makes them feel when they first come into contact with it.
+It is how your brand information makes your target audience feel when they first come into contact with it.

 You probably think we’re full of it, don’t you?
 But we’re serious.

 This is actually what the term branding means in the world of marketing.

 To prove to you that this is true, let’s do a simple test right now.

 Take a good look at this photo of Spirit Airlines.